 A well-positioned mirror can make a smaller room look more expansive and will play off light emitted from the natural windows in a larger room.

-The Ikkuna Mirror and the Mevagissey Arched Window Mirror are perfect examples of mirrors that achieve this effect.
+The Ikkuna Mirror is a perfect example of a mirror that achieves this effect.

 5. How to use mirrors to illuminate dark corners

 Maximise the amount of light in a space by placing a mirror behind a switched-on lamp, or pair with mirrored furniture to reflect all sources of light (both natural and artificial) and brighten up your scheme in turn.